jrt963/OS_Concept_Course/README.md

 2. semaphore.c - A program demonstrating threads and semaphores. compile with "gcc -pthread semaphore.c -o semaphore"

-3. simpleShell.c - A simple shell program.
+3. shellprogram.c - A simple shell program.
 In computing, a shell is a user interface for access to an operating system's services. compile with: "gcc simpleShell.c -o simpleShell"

+4. simpleshell.c - A simple shell program.

-4. simpleInputOutput.c - A simple program demonstrating input and and output from the command line.
+5. simpleInputOutput.c - A simple program demonstrating input and and output from the command line.